Biography

 During his time in the Senate, Ike Ekweremadu held several leadership positions, including Deputy President of the Senate, a position he held for four consecutive terms from 2007 to 2019, making him the longest-serving Deputy President of the Nigerian Senate.
 He is also known for his contributions to the development of the Nigerian legal system.
 He was instrumental in the promulgation of the 1999 Nigerian Constitution and is the author of several books on constitutional law and democracy in Nigeria.

-Apart from politics, Ike Ekweremadu is also a philanthropist and a promoter of education.
-He funded and facilitated the construction of several schools, hospitals and other social amenities in his constituency.
+Apart from politics, Ike Ekweremadu is also a philanthropist and education promoter.
+He has funded and facilitated the construction of several schools, hospitals and other social amenities in his constituency.

 Nigerian politician